Views:

 Support for you

 We are here to support you if you have any difficulties engaging with your studies or attending classes.
+York St John University staff are friendly and knowledgeable, and we are here to help.

 Contact your Academic Tutor to arrange a 1 to 1 meeting or phone call if you would like their support or contact the Student Hub HELP team to learn more about the services we can offer.

-If you are ill or have a health issue, visit our Welfare and Welbeing section to find out where you can see a GP or a nurse.
+If you are ill or have a health issue, visit our Welfare and Wellbeing section to find out where you can see a GP or a nurse.
 If you think you need medical help right now, 111 online can tell you what to do next.
 You can also phone 111 for advice.

 How to contact the Student Hub HELP team